jarkmaen/fs-survey-app/documentation/testing.md

 # Install dependencies
 $ pip install robotframework robotframework-requests robotframework-seleniumlibrary
 ```

-Before running the tests, make sure both the backend and frontend are running.
+And before running the actual tests, make sure both the backend and frontend are running.
 You can find the instructions for starting the application in the [How to use](../README.md#how-to-use) section of the project README.

 Once both are running, execute the Robot tests: